jagadeesh32/cello/docs/features/core/blueprints.md

 ## HTTP Method Decorators

-Blueprints support all the same HTTP method decorators as the `App`:
+Blueprints support all the same HTTP method decorators as the `App`.
+Both sync and async handlers work interchangeably -- guards and validation wrappers applied by blueprint decorators automatically detect and handle async handlers:

 ```python
 api = Blueprint("/api")